natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

     O        10.6.6.0/24 [110/20] via 10.0.13.3, 1w2d, Ethernet0/2

 In fact, incomplete route entry should really be written when the next full route entry appears, but at the same time they should be written to appropriate route.
 The following should be done: once full route entry is met, the previous values should be written down and then continue to process the same full route entry to get its information.
-In TextFSM, you can do this with Continue.Record:
+In TextFSM, you can do this with ``Continue.Record``:

 ::

       ^O -> Continue.Record

-Here, **Record** action tells you to write down the current value of variables.
+Here, ``Record`` action tells you to write down the current value of variables.
 Since there are no variables in this rule, what was in the previous values is written.

-**Continue** action says to continue working with the current line as if there was no match.
+``Continue`` action says to continue working with the current line as if there was no match.
 So, the next line of template will work.
-The resulting template looks like (templates/sh_ip_route_ospf.template):
+The resulting template (templates/sh_ip_route_ospf.template):

 ::